-- The ritual that marks the beginning of the festival is the consumption of the neem leaves.
-The leaves can be consumed in the raw form or in the form of a neem chutney.
+- The ritual that marks the beginning of the festival is the consumption of neem leaves.
+The leaves can be consumed in raw form or in the form of a neem chutney.

-- Devotees make Rangolis at the entrance of their houses to welcome positive energy.
+- Devotees make Rangolis at the entrance of their houses to attract positive energy.

 - The puja is performed in the morning and the Gudi is hoisted at the entrance.
 It is believed that the right side of the door identifies with the active side of the human soul, therefore some devotees place the Gudi on the right side of the entrance door.

 - The Gudi is decorated with yellow silk embellishments, red flowers and twigs of the mango tree.

 - The sacred symbol of Swastika is made on the Gudi with vermilion or kumkum.

 - The lighting of lamps, and candles during the festival adds more splendour and light to the celebration.

 - Gudi Padwa celebration is also marked by the preparation and exchange of various sweet dishes such as Puran Poli, shrikhand, Puri, Soonth Panak, Kanangachi kheer, etc.

 - It is also considered auspicious to offer food and water to the poor and needy people on this day.

 - On the next day of Gudi Padwa, there’s a ritual of drinking water from a copper vessel and keeping bamboo sticks on top of the Gudi.